Big Sky, United States: Family Ski Guide

 Is Big Sky Good for Families?

-Big Sky delivers 5,800 acres of uncrowded Montana powder with a family commitment caveat: there's zero on-mountain childcare, so you're skiing together or not at all.
-That said, $1 kids tickets make this absurdly good value for families with kids 6 and up who can handle a full day.
+Big Sky delivers 5,800 acres of uncrowded Montana skiing with a family commitment caveat: there's zero on-mountain childcare.
+That said, $1/day kids' tickets (ages 6 and under) make this absurdly good value for families with kids who can handle a full day.
 Teenagers will lose their minds over the Lone Peak Tram's expert terrain.
-The catch beyond childcare?
-Bozeman's 45 minutes away, and lodging runs $753 a night, so pack groceries.

 $3,708–$4,944